The Pale Horseman: Plot summary

-876 – 878: Lord Uhtred of Bebbanburg arrives at King Alfred of Wessex's court to proclaim the defeat of the forces of Danish chieftain and warrior Ubba Lothbrokson, as well as his killing of Ubba himself in single combat, only to find that his enemy Ealdorman Odda the Younger has lied, denying he had any part in the great victory.
+During 877, the 20-year-old Lord Uhtred of Bebbanburg arrives at King Alfred of Wessex's court to proclaim the defeat of the forces of Danish chieftain and warrior Ubba Lothbrokson, as well as his killing of Ubba himself in single combat, only to find that his enemy Ealdorman Odda the Younger has lied, denying he had any part in the great victory.
 Uhtred is so enraged, he draws his sword in the king's presence, and is forced to do penance.
 This strengthens Alfred's dislike and distrust of him.

-Alfred makes peace with the Danish king Guthrum, rather than take advantage of the victory, much to Uhtred's disgust.
+Alfred makes peace with the Danish king Guthrum rather than take advantage of the victory, much to Uhtred's disgust.
 Uhtred goes home, but eventually becomes bored and goes off raiding into Cornwall.
 He comes across a settlement ruled by Peredur, who hires Uhtred and his men to fight an enemy.
 Only later does Uhtred realize he has been tricked; his opponent is not some half-trained gang, but rather the Dane Svein of the White Horse and his band of seasoned warriors.
 Uhtred and Svein ally, kill Peredur and pillage his settlement.
 Uhtred carries off one of Peredur's wives, the shadow queen Iseult, who is believed to have supernatural powers.
 A monk named Asser, who was at Peredur's court, witnesses the betrayal and escapes.
 Uhtred and Svein then part ways.
 On his way home, Uhtred captures a Danish ship laden with treasure.
 He returns to his estate and pious wife Mildrith, using his share of the treasure to build a great hall and pay his large debt to the Church.